davenquinn/xenoliths/paper/text/figure-captions.md

 of Salinian lithologic features from @Schott1998, @Schott2001, @Chapman2012, and @Dickinson2005
 is combined with reconstruction of the evolving slab window and microplate detachment after @Wilson2005.

+#isotopes
+Paired Sm-Nd and Rb-Sr isotopes, showing the position of the Crystal Knob sample set relative to major reservoirs.
+The position of on the isotopic chart suggests that the mantle source of the Crystal Knob xenoliths had no input of crustal material.

 #cpx_profile
 Profile of Mg\# measured across clinopyroxene grain.